gardenjs/gardenjs/README.md

 ## Sponsors

-Garden is an open source project and is licensed under the MIT license.
+Gardenjs is an open source project and is licensed under the MIT license.
 Become a sponsor to give us more scope for further development.
 We are grateful for this and will publish your logo and website URL in our README on Github and on our website/documentation.

 ## Contributing